Carldkennedy/acl-scripts/README.md

 - `get_acl_settings(path)`: Retrieves ACL settings for a specified path.

 #### Usage:
-1. Set the `TMPDIR` environment variable to a writable temporary directory.
+1. Set the `TMPDIR` environment variable to a writable temporary directory (e.g, if in an interactive session on Stanage or Bessemer $TMPDIR will already be set).
 2. Run the script:
    ```bash
    python generate_test_dirs.py